 Find a community garden near you

-This map provides the locations and contact details for community gardens in Canterbury.
+This map (external link) provides the locations and contact details for community gardens in Canterbury.

 Create a New Community Garden